singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ### Step 6: Build Your Site
 ![metalsmith_sitebuilding.jpg](/uploads/metalsmith_sitebuilding.jpg)
-Once you click save, netlify will step in and take over, though it will let you know what's happening along the way.
-This may take a few minutes, so take a break and netlify will do the rest, while you watch the progress.
+Once you click save, Netlify will step in and take over, though it will let you know what's happening along the way.
+This may take a few minutes, so take a break and Netlify will do the rest, while you watch the progress.

 ### Step 7: The End
 That's it.

-Once netlify has build your site, it will assign a random name to it and you'll be presented with the site and the control panel for the site, ready for additional customizing.
+Once Netlify has build your site, it will assign a random name to it and you'll be presented with the site and the control panel for the site, ready for additional customizing.
 ![metalsmith_done.jpg](/uploads/metalsmith_done.jpg)

 You can change the site to be private and password protected, which is great for work in progress.
 You can also assign a custom domain name and it's easy to change settings for your site in general and gives you a good quick overview.